self-supervisor/How_to_stay_curious_while_avoiding_noisy_TVs/README.md

 The retro games code is based almost entirely on the [large scale study of cusiorisity driven learning repo](https://arxiv.org/abs/1808.04355) with some small changes to implement aleatoric uncertainty estimation.

+If you have any issues with the code please reach out!
+You can email me or find me on Twitter.

 When developing the aleatoric uncertainty quantification code, the following repos were helpful:

 https://github.com/ShellingFord221/My-implementation-of-What-Uncertainties-Do-We-Need-in-Bayesian-Deep-Learning-for-Computer-Vision